-Developmentally Appropriate Practices (DAP) will get you thinking about how your program will respond to the needs of each child.
+Developmentally Appropriate Practice (DAP) will get you thinking about how your program will respond to the needs of each child.
 Learn what DAP actually is and what it looks like when you use it to plan activities and learning experiences.

 Nutrition is a guide to offering healthy meals and snacks in your program.

-Family Involvement provides you with some ideas on how to engage families in your program.
-Read about why this is important and how you can show families that you value their participation.
+Family Engagement provides you with some ideas on how to get families involved in your program and why this is important.

 Your local Child Care Resource and Referral (CCR&R) agency can help you find local resources and supports.
 CCR&Rs often provide training and technical assistance for child care providers.
 Find your local CCR&R with a zip code search on our CCR&R Search page.